AndyHaas/Salesforce-Flow-Cleanup-Python/README.md

 ### Batch Mode

-1. Create a configuration file based on `config_example.json`
+1. Create a configuration file based on `config_example.json` and save it in the `configs/` folder
 2. Run the script and select configuration file mode
-3. Specify your configuration file path
+3. Choose from existing configs in `configs/` folder or specify a custom path

 ## Port Configuration